 Good research data management requires professional and careful treatment of data throughout all stages of a research project, from study design to long-term preservation and sharing of data.

 It is rarely possible to write a complete data management plan before the start of a research project.
 You should update your DMP during the project to add the latest decisions and procedural changes.
 This process is sometimes called ‘active data management planning’.
 At the end of the project, the final data management plan will be part of the documentation of the publishable data sets.

-Discussions about efficient use of funding for data-intensive research have resulted in the definition of the FAIR principles: scientific data should become Findable, Accessible, Interoperable, and Reusable, for both humans and computers.
+Discussions about efficient use of funding for data-intensive research have resulted in the definition of the FAIR principles: scientific data should become Findable, Accessible, Interoperable, and Reusable, for both humans and machins.
 You can also use the FAIR principles to guide your data management planning.

 To ensure Findability,

 - select a data repository at an early stage and check out its data format and metadata requirements;